kuznetsov-radio/gximagecomputing/README.md

 ConvertToMaps, outspace, simbox, model, mapI, mapV<br/>
 where the input parameters outspace, simbox, and model are the structures returned by the above-mentioned functions, and the output parameters mapI and mapV are the resulting SolarSoft (multi-frequency) map objects which represents the brightness temperatures corresponding to the Stokes parameters I and V of the computed emission (in K).

-An example of using the code is given in the file /idl/RenderExample.pro (the sample model and EBTEL data are not included).
+An example of using the code is given in the file /idl/RenderExample.pro (the sample GX Simulator model and EBTEL data are not included).